Naptha CLI Usage

 Commands to interact with Naptha Nodes

-The NODE_URL should be set in your .env file e.g. NODE_URL=https://node2.naptha.ai
+The NODE_URL should be set in your .env file e.g. NODE_URL=https://node2.naptha.ai or NODE_URL=http://localhost:7001.

 Create a module deployment on a Naptha Node